SLavaSOFT/.github/profile/Resources/Contributing.md

 If you have an idea for a new feature or enhancement to Cimro 2.0, please submit it as a new issue on GitHub.
 Describe your suggestion in detail and explain why you think it would be a valuable addition to the project.

-## Code of Conduct

-Please note that this project adheres to a [Code of Conduct](./CODE_OF_CONDUCT.md).
-By participating in this project, you agree to abide by its terms.

 ## Thank You!

 Thank you for your interest in contributing to Cimro 2.0!
 We appreciate your help in making this project better.